OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 - Version control
 - Flexible work arrangements

-You can read more about [Continuous Delivery Capabilities](https://octopus.com/devops/continuous-delivery/technical-capabilities/) in our [DevOps Engineer's handbook](https://octopus.com/devops/).
+You can read more about [Continuous Delivery Capabilities](https://octopus.com/devops/continuous-delivery/technical-capabilities/) in the Octopus [DevOps Engineer's handbook](https://octopus.com/devops/).

 While some organizations achieve adequate performance without achieving the flowing state of SDO performance, they do so at a higher cost with increased burnout, more unplanned work, and lower change rates.